simionsv/Exploratory_Data_Course/README.md

 ####Exploratory_Data_Course
 Project_1

-This project utilized data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-It was used the “Individual household electric power consumption Data Set” using data from the dates 2007-02-01 and 2007-02-02.
-The file was obtained from the address below

-    Dataset: Electric power consumption [20Mb]

-#####Description:

-Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
-Different electrical quantities and some sub-metering values are available.

-The following descriptions of the  variables in the dataset are taken from the UCI web site:

-    Global_active_power: household global minute-averaged active power (in kilowatt)
-    Global_reactive_power: household global minute-averaged reactive power (in kilowatt)
-    Voltage: minute-averaged voltage (in volt)
-    Global_intensity: household global minute-averaged current intensity (in ampere)
-    Sub_metering_1: energy sub-metering No. 1 (in watt-hour of active energy).
-    It corresponds to the kitchen, containing mainly a dishwasher, an oven and a microwave (hot plates are not electric but gas powered).
-    Sub_metering_2: energy sub-metering No. 2 (in watt-hour of active energy).
-    It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light.
-    Sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
-    It corresponds to an electric water-heater and an air-conditioner.
- 3 commits
-1 branch
-0 releases

-    1 contributor

-This branch is even with rdpeng:master

-Pull Request

-    Compare

-Forgot to add figures to repo
-latest commit 73fe5c675a
-Roger D. Peng rdpeng authored on 25 Feb 2014
-	figure 	Forgot to add figures to repo 	a year ago README.md 	Update README with instructions 	a year ago README.md
 Introduction

 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:

     Dataset: Electric power consumption [20Mb]

     Description: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.

 The following descriptions of the 9 variables in the dataset are taken from the UCI web site: